Summary

 Acute fat oxidation during fasted exercise does not lead to more fat loss long-term, and stored glycogen prevents muscle loss.

-"Acute fat oxidation post-workout isn't meaningful enough to offset the rest of the metabolism such that you don't lose more body fat long term."
+"Turns out that acute fat oxidation or fat oxidation post-workout isn't meaningful enough to offset the rest of the metabolism throughout the day such that you don't lose more body fat long term.
+Now, the pendulum has kind of swung in the other direction, and the argument is that if you're training fasted, you're going to gain."

 Do lab resistance training studies replicate the gym?